The Warsaw Hospice for Children Foundation

 The Warsaw Hospice for Children Foundation operates through generosity of individuals, institutions and companies.

-Individual training in pediatric palliative home care
+Internship and training in paediatric palliative home care

 We offer access to the hospice library (books, journals, videos etc.)